IsaacYu15/HackTheNorth_2024_Project/README.md

 - press load unpacked and load the "projects" folder only
 - scroll down to all extensions
 - pin it to the tool bar and open
+- save and reload to view your new changes :D